open-mmlab/mmaction2/tools/data/kinetics400/preparing_kinetics400.md

 ln -s /mnt/SSD/kinetics400_extracted_val/ ../../../data/kinetics400/rawframes_val/
 ```

-If you didn't install dense_flow in the installation or only want to play with RGB frames (since extracting optical flow can be time-comsuming), consider running the following script to extract **RGB-only** frames.
+If you didn't install dense_flow in the installation or only want to play with RGB frames (since extracting optical flow can be time-consuming), consider running the following script to extract **RGB-only** frames.

 ```shell
 bash extract_rgb_frames.sh